jungjihyoun/jungjihyoun/README.md

 👀 I specialize in React.
 Sometimes I develop cross-platforms like React Native.

-🌱 I’m currently learning about UIUX Design and studying JavaScript, Solidity.
+🌱 I’m currently working on studying JavaScript/TypeScipt in depth.

 📫 How to reach me jihyoun0602@gmail.com